HariKishorePec/GoLearn/GoProjects/SampleWebServer/readme.md

-Run 'go run main.go' to start the server.
+Run `go run main.go` to start the server.